Estado de Occidente: One state: Sonora y Sinaloa

 Under its Constitution of 1824, Sonora y Sinaloa was a single state of the Mexican Republic.
 The federal constitution used the name "Sonora y Sinaloa."
 However the state constitution adopted on 31 October 1825 used the name Estado de Occidente.
 The Sonora y Sinaloa state capital was located at El Fuerte, Sinaloa.
 The first Governor of Sonora y Sinaloa was the Sonoran Juan Miguel Riesgo.

 Two states: Sonora and Sinaloa

 On 30 September 1830, due to constant internal disputes, the state was divided into two states: Sonora and Sinaloa.
 The territory of Sinaloa corresponds to that of the modern-day state of the same name.
+The territory of Sonora includes all of the modern state of the same name with the exception of the areas that were ceded to the United States during the Mexican Cession and the Gadsden Purchase in 1848 and 1854 respectively.

 Mexican-American War and territory

 Sonora of the 1820s extended north beyond the present-day United States–Mexico border.
 Settlements existed only in the extreme south of the current state of Arizona and the northern frontier was not defined.
 Maps from the period show the northern border above today's international border, as far as either the Gila River or the Colorado River in the Grand Canyon.
 The Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo, and especially the Gadsden Purchase established the present border.